syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 ---
 title: Working with Paragraph | Syncfusion
-description: This section describes about the child elements of a Paragraph in Word document using Syncfusion Word library (Essential DocIO)
+description: This section describes about how to work with the child elements of Paragraph in Word document using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG